Affiliate links on Android Authority may earn us a commission. Learn more.

 Sign up for a live TV streaming service

-Your best option to access multiple local channels without having a cable subscription is to sign up for a live TV streaming service.
+Your best option for accessing multiple local channels without a cable subscription is signing up for a live TV streaming service.

-These are services that, unlike Netflix or HBO Max, bridge the gap between cable TV and streaming.
+These are services that, unlike Netflix or Max, bridge the gap between cable TV and streaming.
 You still get the same channels as you would with a cable subscription, but with the convenience of watching them anywhere you can get an internet connection.
 That includes phones, tablets, and computers, not just smart TVs.

 Watch CBS and NBC on Paramount Plus and Peacock

 Because of shared ownership, some live channels (including local affiliates) are available on streaming services not generally associated with live TV.
-Specifically, Paramount Plus and Peacock offer access to CBS and NBC, respectively, as live channels.
+For specific examples, Paramount Plus and Peacock offer access to CBS and NBC, respectively.

-That means you can make your way to CBS from the Paramount Plus home screen or to NBC from the Peacock home screen.
-You’ll need to be a paying subscriber to both services to access this feature.
-The streamers will then offer access to the stations’ local programming based on your location.
+You’ll need to be a paying subscriber to the relevant service(s) to take advantage of this option.
+The streamers will then offer access based on your location.

 Digital antennas and other ways to watch local channels without cable

-Like other live TV streaming services, YouTube TV offers access to local channels based on your location.
+YouTube TV offers access to local channels based on your location.
 It requires a paid subscription though, unlike the regular version of YouTube.